 It can often be difficult to know if someone is misusing prescription pain medication or an illegal substance such as heroin or fentanyl.
 This is particularly challenging if they have been prescribed medication for an injury or illness, and the medication is taken to provide relief from valid pain.

 As a person continues to use opioids, whether for recreational or medical purposes, the same changes to their brain chemistry occur.
+Someone with an opioid addiction will show similar physical and psychological symptoms regardless of their initial reason for use.
 There are some tell-tale physical and behavioral signs that a person is misusing opioids which can help themselves and their loved ones know that they may need help.

 Physical Signs of Opioid Addiction